Skip to main content

 What Is a Construction Subcontractor Agreement (UK)?

-The HGCRA 1996, as significantly amended by the Local Democracy, Economic Development and Construction Act 2009 (LDEDCA 2009), is the cornerstone of UK construction payment law.
+The HGCRA 1996, as significantly amended by the Local Democracy, Economic Development and Construction Act 2009 (LDEDCA 2009), is the foundation of UK construction payment law.
 It applies to any construction contract as defined in section 104 of the Act and creates mandatory rights in favour of both parties: the right to stage payments where the contract period exceeds 45 days; the obligation to issue Payment Notices and Pay Less Notices within prescribed time periods; the absolute right of either party to refer disputes to adjudication at any time; and the prohibition on ‘pay when paid’ clauses.
 Construction contracts that fail to include HGCRA-compliant payment terms are supplemented by the Scheme for Construction Contracts (England and Wales) Regulations 1998 (as amended).

 The CDM 2015 impose specific health and safety duties on subcontractors as contractors under the Regulations.
-These include the duty to plan and manage the works safely, to comply with the Construction Phase Plan and the Principal Contractor’s directions, to ensure workers are competent and supervised, and to cooperate with the Principal Designer and Principal Contractor in maintaining the Health and Safety File.
+These include the duty to plan and manage the works safely, to comply with the Construction Phase Plan and the Principal Contractor’s directions, to confirm workers are competent and supervised, and to cooperate with the Principal Designer and Principal Contractor in maintaining the Health and Safety File.

 The CIS, administered by HMRC under the Finance Act 2004, requires principal contractors to verify subcontractors’ CIS status and to deduct tax at source from payments for construction work at the applicable rate (0%, 20%, or 30%) as determined by HMRC verification.